prodigeni/scala-backend/phalanx/README.md

 * or one JAR (above) in production "java -jar <jarname>"

 ## Tests
-* just use sbt test
+* use sbt test for unittests
+* use doctests wrapper ( https://raw.github.com/Szumo/szumo-utils/master/doctests ) to run curl examples in this file (start server with deploy/phalanx-raw first)

 ## Web API URLs
 * Parameters may be passed as query parameters or POST parameters.
 Both GET and POST may be used.